gnfisher/Book-notes/training_mgt.md

 - Fact gathering questions are a good place to start and get bearings, but the open ended questions should point towards feeling questions eventually. e.g.
   "What is your gut telling you?"
 "What's feeling stuck?"

+## Sponsoring
+- Not giving advice, suggesting someone for a role, responsibility
+- Highlighting their wins and accomplishments
+- Recommending them for a position or new responsibility, where they can stretch and grow with support